2026 Categories

 This award recognises architects who are undertaking projects of a relatively small scale, whether new build or refurbishment, and is open to one off small-projects.
 Your entry should include one built project completed in the year from 1 December 2024 – 1 December 2025, and your project must be under £5 million in value.
 The judges will be looking for evidence of all-round design excellence including the ability to delight building users, sustainability and the promotion of wellbeing and fitness for purpose over a body of work.

-One off Major Project of the Year over £100m – open to one off individual projects
+One Off Major Project of the Year over £100m – open to one off individual projects, sponsored by RIBAIA

 This award is open to architects working on large, one off projects from any sector, whether new build or refurbishment, with a value of over £100m.
 Your entry should include one built project completed in the year from 1 December 2024 – 1 December 2025.
 The judges will be looking for evidence of all-round design excellence including the ability to delight building users, sustainability and the promotion of wellbeing and fitness for purpose over a body of work.